Museum drawing at home

-Uncover creative ways of making a collection of observational drawings in an A3 sketchbook.
-Each week you will look at a different object or group of objects, and draw using a variety of dry drawing media, recreating the expericne of working in a museum.
-You will sit with sketchbooks and discuss/curate objects in a group/pairs, before examining them with a range of drawing methods and techniques.
+Making a collection of observational drawings in an A3 sketchbook.
+Each week we will look at a different object or group of objects, and draw using a variety of dry drawing media, as in the museums.
+We will sit with sketchbooks and discuss/curate objects in a group/pairs, before examining them with a range of drawing methods and techniques.

 This is a live online course.
 You will need: